Landlord Won’t Return Your Security Deposit: What to Do

 3. File a claim with the Small Claims Tribunals

-If sending a letter of demand doesn’t work, or if you can’t afford to engage a lawyer to send a letter of demand, you can file a claim with the Small Claims Tribunals by yourself for a nominal fee if your security deposit is less than S$10,000.
+If sending a letter of demand doesn’t work, or if you can’t afford to engage a lawyer to send a letter of demand, you can file a claim with the Small Claims Tribunals by yourself for a nominal fee if your security deposit amount is not more than S$20,000.

 If your security deposit has been wrongfully withheld, the tribunal will usually order the landlord to refund it.
 However, if the tribunal makes the wrong decision, its decision is not subject to appeal except on a few technical grounds.